-Though it is still several years in the future, SpaceX founder Elon Musk says the space satellite internet company Starlink would eventually go public and be heavily targeted towards small retail investors.
+Though he's estimating that it will be several years in the future, SpaceX founder Elon Musk says space satellite internet company Starlink will eventually go public, prioritizing small retail investors.

 SpaceX is a private American space travel company founded by Elon Musk in 2002.
 Starlink represents Musk’s push to provide internet broadband from space.
 According to The Next Web, he aims to send about 12,000 satellites into low orbit by the year 2025.
 Providing high-speed internet worldwide is a part of this goal.

-Musk and Starlink face competition from Amazon founder Jeff Bezos, who is working on internet from space in his Project Kuiper.
-With $10 billion going into Project Kuiper, Bezos already has secured FCC approval for 3,236 internet satellites, but hasn’t launched any yet.
+Musk and Starlink face competition from Amazon founder Jeff Bezos, who is working on Project Kuiper, a $10 billion space internet project.
+Bezos has secured FCC approval for 3,236 internet satellites but hasn’t launched any yet.
 Another competitor is London-based OneWeb.
 The U.K. government paid $500 million to have a 45 percent stake in OneWeb in June 2021.

-CNBC reported in Aug.
-2020 that close to 700,000 individuals had expressed interest in the Starlink internet service.
-Private beta testing began this summer, and public beta testing began to roll out in Oct.
+In Aug.
+2020, CNBC reported that close to 700,000 individuals had expressed interest in the Starlink internet service.
+Private beta testing began that summer, and public beta testing began to roll out in Oct.
 2020, with an expansion into parts of Canada and the U.K. in January 2021.

-Shotwell noted in Feb.
-2020 (via TNW): “Right now we are a private company, but Starlink is the right kind of business that we can go ahead and take public.”
+As TNW reported, citing Bloomberg in Feb.
+2020, SpaceX operations chief Gwynne Shotwell said, “Right now, we are a private company, but Starlink is the right kind of business that we can go ahead and take public.”
 The Starlink IPO is still several years off, though, as it will take billions in investments to establish the satellite constellation.

 Can I buy Starlink stock?

-Currently, Starlink is not a publicly traded entity.
-Musk (via Reuters) claimed to be “a huge fan of small retail investors” and that they will receive top priority when the company does go public.
+Starlink isn't publicly traded yet.
+However, as Reuters reports, Musk has claimed to be “a huge fan of small retail investors” and stated that they'll receive top priority when the company does go public.